 Guided by the Basic Policy on Corporate Governance, Hamamatsu Photonics has set forth the Basic Approach to Corporate Ethics and Compliance.
 This statement is posted on the Company’s internal website so that all employees can familiarize themselves with it.

-The Company’s Basic Approach to Corporate Ethics and Compliance was drafted by the president and CEO of Hamamatsu Photonics.
+Basic Approach to Corporate Ethics and Compliance was drafted by the president and CEO of Hamamatsu Photonics.
 The Company is in the business of light, and much about the nature of light remains unanswered.
-To pursue unknown and unexplored realms, each and every Hamamatsu Photonics employee must harbor a burning desire to know the truth.
+To pursue unknown and unexplored realms, each and every Hamamatsu Photonics group's employee must harbor a burning desire to know the truth.
 And because a company is the sum of the actions of its people, we expect of every employee a commitment to compliance and respect for human rights, as well as a determination to observe both the letter and the spirit of the law and international rules.

 By organizing itself as a corps of employees with a strong sense of ethics, Hamamatsu Photonics aims not only to secure stable management but also to grow and prosper as an enterprise that earns the trust of stakeholders.